StemVibrations/STEM/docs/tutorials.rst

 This function is only used for visualisation of the geometry ids after creation of the geometry, to be able to see the geometry ids issued by gmsh, and to know which ids belong to each boundary conditions.
 For visualisation of surface ids, "show_surface_ids" should be set to "True".
-Also for visualisation of line ids, "show_line_ids" and for visualisation of point ids, "show_point_ids" should be set to "True".
+For visualisation of line ids, "show_line_ids" and for visualisation of point ids, "show_point_ids" should be set to "True".

 .. code-block:: python